dwyl/process-handbook/finances.md

 4b.
 If there is anyone being paid via international transfer, take their total pay, go to `transferwise` and set up a payment to their account (if they're not already saved as a contact, it only takes a few seconds), mark it as `"DWYL SALARY" + MONTH`, and note down the amount (it will include a transfer fee)

-5. Add payments of the net income amount (amount after tax) to the respective individuals (minus Ines) with the reference `"DWYL SALARY" + MONTH` (**NB**: references from the previous payroll will be autofilled so make sure to check this)
+5. Add payments of the net income amount (amount after tax) to the respective individuals (minus all international dwylers paid in other currencies) with the reference `"DWYL SALARY" + MONTH` (**NB**: references from the previous payroll will be autofilled so make sure to check this)

 5a.
 Add `transferwise` payments (if any) to the list, but make sure that you use tranferwise's standard reference